GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 ==== Comparison of blending methods
 <sec:active_ssl:results:blending_methods>

-Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learnt #psi-dnn (see @sec:active_ssl:methods:blending_methods).
+Two alternatives have been compared for the map blending operation: naive averaging $Psi_"avg"$ and learned #psi-dnn (see @sec:active_ssl:methods:blending_methods).
 The former was introduced as a baseline, offering the advantage of being explainable while the second aims at offering the best performance.

 #figure(